What is MPC Formula (Marginal Propensity To Consume)?

 Marginal Propensity to Consume Formula – Example#2

-Let us assume that there is a shop near Jack’s office which sells soft drinks.
-Jack is one of the biggest customers of the shop and consumes 30 litres of soft drinks every month.
-Now in the current month, he got a fat paycheck since he achieved the monthly target.
-His monthly payout went up from usual $300 to $400.
-Consequently, his soft drinks purchase also increased to 35 litres this month.
-The soft drink costs $5 per litre.
+Let us assume that a shop near Jack’s office sells soft drinks.
+Jack is one of the biggest customers of the shop and consumes 30 liters of soft drinks every month.
+In the current month, he got a fat paycheck since he achieved the monthly target.
+His monthly payout went up from the usual $300 to $400.
+Consequently, his soft drinks purchase also increased to 35 liters this month.
+The soft drink costs $5 per liter.
 Determine the marginal propensity to consume for Jack.

 - C0 = 30 * $5 = $150,